iTwin/presentation/packages/hierarchies/learning/HierarchyLevelFiltering.md

 ### Enable filtering for specific parent nodes

-Because hierarchy definitions may not support hierarchy level filtering on all hierarchy levels (and by default they don't support it any of them), the hierarchy definition has to explicitly tell if node supports it or not.
+Because hierarchy definitions may not support hierarchy level filtering on all hierarchy levels (and by default they don't support it on any of them), the hierarchy definition has to explicitly tell if node supports it or not.

 To make a custom node filterable, the hierarchy definition should set `supportsFiltering` attribute to `true` when returning `CustomHierarchyNodeDefinition`: